pywbem/pywbemtools/README.rst

 Overview
 --------

-Pywbemtools is a collection of tools using a command line interface for communicating with WBEM servers.
+Pywbemtools is a collection of command line tools that communicate with WBEM Servers.
 The tools are written in pure Python and support Python 2 and Python 3.

 Pywbemtools provides a command line tool (pywbemcli) that uses the pywbem Python WBEM client infrastructure to issue operations to a WBEM server using